13 July, Pre-tour Arrival

 Overnight, dinner, bed and breakfast at Kings Arms Hotel, Tel.: 00441599534109.

 Day 9, 24 July: Jacobite Steam Train

-This morning journey to south Isle of Skye and visit Armadale Castle, Gardens & Museum of the Isles
+9:00A departure for the journey to the south Isle of Skye and visit Armadale Castle, Gardens & Museum of the Isles

 Located in Armadale, just a short walk from the ferry terminal, Clan Donald Skye is a 20,000-acre highland estate on the Sleat peninsula in south Skye.
 Once part of the traditional lands of Clan Donald, the Estate’s principal focal points are the restored historic gardens, and the beautiful walking trails threading through the 40 acres of woodland around Armadale Castle.
 In the Museum of the Isles, you will discover the history of the Highlands and Islands through the story of Clan Donald, its most powerful clan, at the award-winning museum.
 Six interconnecting galleries taking you through 1500 years of the history and culture of the area once known as the Kingdom of the Isles.
 The MacDonalds – or Clan Donald – were the Lords of the Isles and sat at the heart of the history of Gaeldom.
 The museum follows their story and that of the Highlands.

 12:40: take the ferry from Armadale to Mallaig.